 If, instead, you change the number of winners to 2, then the top 2 bidders will see the 'winning' icon for all lots (right side of Figure 1 below).
 All other bidders won't see the winning icon for any lot (left side of Figure 1).

-Since the ranks are based on a bidder having bids on all lots, you must enable starting bids and enter them for all bidder-lot combinations.
+Since the ranks are based on a bidder having bids on all lots, you must seed your bids for all bidder-lot combinations.

 The global ranks are displayed on the 'Bidder Activity' page (Figure 2).